-There’s a staple phrase which journalists like to use when describing the work of a new artistic talent particularly if the work is on the street and that is to make comparisons to the Worlds most famous street artist Banksy.
+There’s a staple phrase which journalists like to use when describing the work of a new artistic talent.
+Particularly if the work is on the street.
+Often they are compared to Banksy.
+It’s lazy but he is the World’s most famous street artist.

-I’ve often been amused with the amount of comparisons Banksy gets presumably because he is the only other street artist that said journos know about so it becomes an easy link to make.
-Something suddenly appears that is slightly edgy and it’s ‘the new banksy’ or an artist uses a stencil and ‘it’s the new Banksy’, how about the artist is slightly mysterious and unknown?
+I’ve often been amused with the amount of comparisons Banksy gets.
+It’s presumably because he is the only other street artist that these journalists know about.
+It becomes an easy link to make.
+Something suddenly appears that is slightly edgy and it’s ‘the new banksy’.
+Maybe a local artist uses a stencil and ‘it’s the new Banksy’.
+How about we just don’t know who the artist is?
 It must be the new Banksy.

-Anyway I thought I’d have a little fun with this concept and trawl the internet to find stories featuring artists who have been compared to Banksy in one way or another, you don’t have to look too far.
-I’ve also added a little summary which I’ve used to evaluate just how realistic the comparison to Banksy really is.
-Mainly when making my comparisons I’ve looked at style, Banksy is known for his single layer stencil technique and his use of environment.
-Mystery because not many people know who he is and that is a great talking point for the media and satire because his work can often be deeply satirical.
+Anyway I thought I’d have a little fun with this concept.
+Trawling the internet I found stories featuring artists who have been compared to Banksy in one way or another.
+You don’t have to look too far.
+I’ve also added a little summary.
+I’ve used to evaluate just how realistic the comparison to Banksy really is.
+Mainly when making my comparisons I’ve looked at style and environment.
+Banksy is known for his single layer stencil technique.
+He is also known for his use of the environment around him.
+I’ve also looked at ‘Mystery’ because not many people know who he is and he remains an enigma.

 THE MAIN CONTENDERS

 The Black Hand works amongst the backdrop of the authoritarian Iranian regime.
 He is an elusive street artist with some stark political messages.
 Using stencil as a key part of his armoury.
 He was an artist compared to Banksy by the Guardian.
 Dubbed ‘Iran’s Banksy‘, working undercover, using satire to get his message across and using a similar artistic technique.